 A gaud is a charm or trinket typically found at the end of a rosary.
-These could be a crucifixor other small medallion depicting a Biblical scene or saint.
-A spherical type of gaud called a nut was carved from boxwood or hardstone and hinged open to reveal intricate carvings of the figures of saints or Biblical scenes and could also hang from a rosary.
+They could be fashioned as a crucifix or other small medallion depicting a Biblical scene or saint.
+A spherical type of gaud called a nut was carved from boxwood or hardstone and hinged open to reveal intricate carvings of the figures of saints or Biblical scenes and were often hung from a rosary.
 Sometimes these hidden treasures were made of metal and elaborately enameled.
 An entire rosary could be composed of intricately carved nuts.

 French: noix or grain de chapelet German: Betnüsse

 Interior Detail of a Boxwood Carved Rosary Gaud or Nut. c.1480-1530. © Trustees of the British Museum.